We all love stories, especially ones that give us an “inside look” into someone else’s life.

 - Where did you look for security, peace of mind, and happiness?

-2. How did you come to accept Christ and give Him complete control of your life?
+2. How did you come to accept Christ and surrender your life fully to him?

 - What were your initial reactions to Jesus Christ?